 Onions are photothermic.
 That means they need enough hours of daylight to grow to their full potential.

 As long-day onion bulbs grow quickly when there are more hours of sunlight in the day, it is beneficial to plant onions as soon as the soil is workable and night temperatures are warmer than -6C (20F).
-With June 21st being the longest day in respect to hours of sunlight, planting onions earlier allows them to get the most out of the long days.
+With June 21st being the longest day with respect to hours of sunlight, planting onions earlier allows them to get the most out of the long days.

 List of Long-Day Onions

-Long Day Onion Varieties
+Long Day Onion Varieties grow well in Canada

 Early Yellow Globe